Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: Introduction

-Earlier, a cyclotron line was detected for this X-ray pulsar near 50 keV and a second harmonic around 100 keV \citep{Ke94, Gr95, Kr96, Ts19}.
-The inelastic scattering of photons off electrons in a strong magnetic field produces this cyclotron feature, and the electron momentum perpendicular to the magnetic field is quantized \citep{Ca77, Sc07, Ba17}.
-The magnetic field of a neutron star may be simply determined using this Cyclotron Resonant Scattering Feature (CRSF) characteristic.
+Earlier, a cyclotron line near 50 keV and a harmonic around 100 keV were detected for this X-ray pulsar \citep{Ke94, Gr95, Kr96, Ts19}.
+The magnetic field of a neutron star can be simply determined using Cyclotron Resonant Scattering Feature (CRSF).
 The magnetic field strength is directly proportional to the energy of the fundamental line and the spacing between harmonics \citep{Mu13}.

-In this work, we focused on the 2020 giant outburst of the source A 0535+262, where the flux reached a record high and a transition from sub-critical to super-critical accretion regime took place.
-During this transition, the mass accretion rate and the beaming pattern also showed significant variation, and the spectral and timing properties were expected to change and the accretion phenomenon can be studied during the state transition.
-One of the main goals of this study was to look for the luminosity dependence of the cyclotron line energy and the evolution of the timing and spectral parameters with luminosity.
-The pulse profile and emission geometry were believed to change significantly when a source made a transition from sub to super-critical accretion regime.
-We looked for the evolution of the pulse profile, pulsed fraction, beaming pattern, and emission geometry with luminosity and energy.

-The data reduction and analysis methods were discussed in Section \ref{obs}.
-We summarized the result of the current study in Section \ref{res}.
-Discussion and conclusion were summarized in the Section \ref{dis} and \ref{con} respectively.
+In this work, we investigated the dependence of the spectral and timing parameters with luminosity and focused on the evolution of the pulse profile, pulsed fraction, beaming pattern, and emission geometry as the source transited from the subcritical to the supercritical accretion regime.
+The data reduction and analysis methods are discussed in Section \ref{obs}.
+We have summarized the result of the current study in Section \ref{res}.
+Discussion and conclusion are summarized in the Section \ref{dis} and \ref{con}, respectively.